Plus one thing you should always avoid

 As a general rule, if the pavement is too hot for your bare feet, it’s also too hot for your dog.
 We suggest planning your walks in the morning and evening to avoid peak sun times when the ground can be dangerously hot and burn your pet’s paw pads.

 Stick to the grass whenever you can and remember, if you’re enjoying a summer stroll and your dog starts lifting his paws, limping, or skipping, it’s time to head home.

 Your pup may think playing fetch for hours in the sun sounds like a great plan, but on hot summer days try to limit their exercise time and intensity.

 High-energy dogs and those that love to play have a hard time knowing when they’ve had enough.
-They rely on you, their loving owner, to make responsible choices for them.
+They rely on you to make responsible choices for them.
 Try moving the fun inside — playing fetch with a soft toy inside or hide-and-seek with treats are great ways for your pup to burn physical and mental energy in a cool environment.